 4.1.5 Intermediate Rate Eligibility

-What is Intermediate Rate disability pension?
+What is Intermediate Rate of the Disability Compensation Payment?

 - 50 per cent or more of normal time, or